slyyyle/sly-search/README.md

 # SlySearch

 **✨ Note: This frontend is under active development.
-While the backend is functional, frontend features are being implemented incrementally.
+While the backend is functional, it is not yet uploaded into a repo, and frontend features are being implemented incrementally.
 Some UI elements might not be fully connected yet.
 Also, because it is built on searXNG, it complicates handling of the docker image - which I hope to rework towards completion. ✨**

 This repository contains the frontend application for SlySearch, a customizable search engine interface designed to work with its corresponding backend service.